11 Restaurant Safety Procedures and Rules to Follow

 What are the five food safety procedures?

-What are the ten safety rules?
+What are the ten basic safety rules?

 Common safety rules in restaurants include cleaning all areas thoroughly, labeling food, washing hands properly, avoiding cross-contamination, maintaining equipment, wearing protective attire, reporting hazards, keeping emergency exits clear, and sealing trash cans.